 - File Settings: For file settings, I export the image as a JPEG at full 100 quality with color space of sRGB.

 9.)
 Hit the Export button to start the export process.
 You will see an export status bar in the top left corner of your Adobe Lightroom at this point.
-Once all of your images have been exported its time to move onto the next section and import your time lapse to Adobe Premier Pro.
+Once all of your images have been exported its time to move onto the next section and import your time-lapse to Adobe Premiere Pro.

 Importing Your Images Into a Video with Adobe Premiere Pro

 The hard part of creating the time-lapse is over now.
 All we have to do at this point is to import the images into Adobe Premiere Pro and the software will stitch the images together into a video.

 Then from that point, we can add music and any effects you like to the time-lapse and finally export it into a video!

 1.)
 Open up Adobe Premiere Pro and create a new project.